On this page

 Signs which may indicate bullying could include:

-- a change in an individual’s demeanour, engagement or attendance
+- a change in an individual’s demeanor, engagement or attendance of school or classes

 - shifts in friendships which seem to leave one or more child or young person unhappy

-- negative interactions between children and young people
+- problematic dynamics/interactions between children and young people

-- negative comments made about another child or young person
+- unhelpful/unsupportive comments made about another child or young person

 - a child or young person being ignored or excluded